HowieHwong/UniGen/README.md

-# UniGen: A Unified Framework for Textual Dataset Generation Using Large Language Models
+# UniGen: A Unified Framework for Textual Dataset Generation

+## :fire: News

+## :gem: What's UniGen?

+UniGen is an LLM-powered framework designed to generate diverse, accurate, and highly controllable text datasets.

 ## Table of Contents
 - 📑 [UniGen Dataset Generation](#unigen-dataset-generation)